ubclaunchpad/LP-website/README.md

   - [ ] Add authentication layers
   - [ ] Implement the side bar to fetch directories (needs auth support)
   - [ ] Add register and unregister features to the portal
+  - [ ] Remove direct github communication and use [Star Port](https://github.com/ubclaunchpad/StarPort) as a proxy.

 - Search